 There was no one else praying at that time, so we had the auditorium to ourselves.
 You could feel the peace and presence of God.
 I know that may sound a little hokey to some, but it was something you could almost feel physically upon entering the room.
 I've spent many hours in this place, and I don't think I've ever experienced anything like this before.

 Since we were free to do our own thing, we all chose to sit around the prayer wall.
-It had four different sides to it in box form.
-We began with the Topeka side.
 I read aloud a lot of the prayer requests to my youngest who can't read, and then we all chose what we wanted to pray for.
 We took turns praying out loud.

 Slowly we moved around the prayer walls, while some soft worship music played in the background.
 After the third wall when we had all taken our turns praying out loud for some requests, I started singing out loud to the worship music.
 My family joined in.
 It felt right.
 We sat there worshiping God together in a new way.